 Swelling may not become apparent until the day following surgery and will not reach its maximum until two to three days post-operatively.
 However, the swelling will be minimized by the use of ice packs for the first 48 hours.
-Ice packs (or bags of frozen peas) should be applied to the sides of the face where surgery was performed.
+The ice packs provided by our office (or bags of frozen peas) should be applied to the sides of the face where surgery was performed.
 The ice packs should be left on continuously while you are awake (an ace bandage is helpful to keep the ice packs in place).
 After 48 hours, ice has no beneficial effect.

 If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
-This is normal reaction to surgery.
+This is a normal reaction to surgery.
 After 48 hours following surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.